navariltd/kenya-compliance/README.md

 ![Environment Settings Next Tab](/kenya_compliance/docs/images/environment_settings_page_2.PNG)

+<a id="submission_frequency"></a>

 The additional Settings tab offers options to customise the frequency of communication to the eTims Servers.
 Choosing hourly implies information will be batched, and sent on an hourly basis.
-Possible options include: _Immediately_, _Half-Hourly_, _Hourly_, and _Daily_
+Possible options include: _All_, _Hourly_, _Daily_, as well as the possibility of adding custom configurations through the _Cron_ option among others.

+To learn more about Cron, and how to specify Cron Expression, [Click here](https://en.wikipedia.org/wiki/Cron).

 **NOTE**: The communication key is stored in this doctype, and it's fetched immediately one tries to save a record.
 If all information is valid, a valid key will be issued and stored which is used for all subsequent communication.
 If the key was not fetched, one cannot proceed to save the record as that will impose an inconsistent state upon the system. **The key is only issued once.
 In the event of loosing it, one has to liaise with KRA to regenerate a new key**.